 Afterward, the judge praised Dan and Jen Woolfsmith for their "dignity, composure and strength."

-Caitlyn Jarosz pleaded guilty to manslaughter in 2015, served her 5½-year prison sentence and testified at the fatality inquiry Thursday via closed-circuit TV from her halfway house in Red Deer.
+Caitlyn Jarosz pleaded guilty to manslaughter in 2015 before being sentenced to 5½ years in prison.
+Now out on parole, she testified at the fatality inquiry Thursday via closed-circuit TV from her halfway house in Red Deer.

 Though there were concerns Jarosz did not tell the truth when she explained how the child was injured, Mackenzy's mother kept with the spirit of the inquiry when she asked questions designed to identify changes that could be made in order to prevent similar deaths in the future.